p≡p for iOS¶

 For general information about the Handshake, refer to Handshake.

-To perform a Handshake, the Handshake dialog can be opened by clicking the Privacy Status icon.
+To perform a Handshake, the Handshake dialog can be opened by pressing the Privacy Status icon.
 Users can see button at the bottom of the screen:

-You can change the language of the Trustwords after touching green small globe icon.
+You can change the language of the Trustwords when pressing the green globe icon.
 There is choice of 8 languages: English, German, French, Spanish, Catalan, Slovak, Turkish and Dutch.

 In case your communication partner is an OpenPGP user, you will see the PGP fingerprints in the Handshake screen: